Oxiang/AffinidiHotelKYC/README.md

 ### Basic Requirements

-Travellers will have to sign up with Affinidi to obtain the Affinidi's API key and API key Hash.
+Travellers will have to sign up with Affinidi to obtain the Affinidi's API key, API key Hash, username and password.

-Similar to normal hotel bookings, travellers would also have to book a hotel before hand
+As for hotel bookings, travellers would also have to book a hotel before hand as per normal.

 ### Step 1

 Travellers have to access the Start-Up A website to register their personal details, passport details and their booking details.
-Once the traveller entered the landing page, they have to click on the 'Start applying
+Once the traveller entered the landing page, they have to click on the 'Start applying'.

 ![](image/step0.jpg)

 ### Step 2

-Next, traveller must log in with their Affinidi's username and password
+Next, traveller must log in with their Affinidi's username and password.

 ![](image/step1.jpg)